vito/executor-pool-spike/README.md

 * `volunteering` - a node writing their intention to start an instance
-* `hesitating` - a node waiting before volunteering, to achieve load balancing
+* `hesitating` - a node waiting before volunteering, to achieve load balancing and spreading of application instances

-Volunteering is defined as setting a key of `/apps/<guid>/<index>`.
+Volunteering is defined as setting a value at the key `/apps/<guid>/<index>`.
 In the simplest model, all nodes try to set the key, and the one that actually wrote it knows that he's the one to start it.
+This is possible because etcd returns a `NewKey` value in the response; this should only be `true` for one of them.
 The rest just drop the request on the floor.

 Hesitating is a concept used for balancing instances; one approach is for a node that knows he already has 10 instances of an app to wait 10 seconds